FUNDAMENTALS OF MECHANICS

 The book is recommended for both attending and non-attending students.

 The course counts 9 CFUs (one CFU, University Credits equals one ECTS credit and represents the workload of a student during educational activities aimed at passing the exams), which corresponds to 72 hours of lectures.
-The didactic activities are composed of frontal lessons alternating with exercises.
+The didactic activities will be carried out privileging frontal lessons and exercises, which will be held online on Microsoft Teams platform according to the official published timetable.
 During the frontal lessons, the course topics are proposed from the theoretical and design point of view.

 During classroom exercises students are allowed to bring their own computers and tablets, and they will apply theoretical knowledge to an exercise, a real case study, or a project.